aaduggan/open-space-game-sandbox/Documentation/Design.Campaign.001.md

 In this camera mode the camera will follow the ship as the player pilots it.
 Within this mode there should be two sub-modes:

-* Chase - This will follow the ship around with the forward movement vector traveling through the ship
+* Chase - This will follow the ship around with the forward movement vector traveling through the ship and the top of the ship being the up vector.
-* Locked - Locks the camera in one position relative to the ship as it moves
 * Free - The camera locks to the ship but the player may orbit the camera in any direction around the ship

 # The World Layout

-The game map is divided between two partial ring divides where the stations are positioned (presumably cleared about by the stations themselves) and a center region of randomly generated ice particles.
+The game map is divided between three parts of a destroyed larger asteroid body with two home ships positioned at opposing ends of the map.

-### Randomly Generated Ice Field
+### Randomly Generated Asteroid Clouds

-The ice field can be thought of as a very sow moving river of variously sized ice particles ranging from dust to those the size of a large house.
-Harvest-able asteroids are the exception rather than the rule but with so much material available they still appear relatively often.
+At various points in the map, parts of the larger asteroid bodies have broken off and have drifted away.
+Though small compared to the original body, they represent quite deadly obstacles to players of varying degree.

 ### Hard Map Boundaries